^

 Heptral is a hepatoprotective medication that also has an antidepressant effect.

-Demonstrates cholekenetic and choleretic activity, and in addition, it has a regenerating, antifibrinolytic, detoxifying, neuroprotective and antioxidant effect.
-The medicine allows not only to replenish the deficiency of ademetionine inside the body, but in addition stimulates the production of this element within various organs (this primarily concerns the spinal cord with the brain, as well as the liver).
+It demonstrates cholekinetic and choleretic activity, and in addition has a regenerating, antifibrinolytic, detoxifying, neuroprotective and antioxidant effect.
+The medicine allows not only to replenish the deficiency of ademetionine in the body, but also stimulates the production of this element in various organs (primarily this concerns the spinal cord with the brain, as well as the liver).

 Indications Heptral